 And this whole time I’m seriously thinking there’s a chance she’s banging the robot just because of the way she treats him, like he’s her sex slave or something.
 But she kind of treats everyone like that, it’s just the way she is.
 I guess it reminded me a bit of Dollhouse, with Adele, the cold, calculating leader, trying out her merchandise, aka Victor.

 I never know if these references are helpful.
 They’re probably not.
 Half the time you probably don’t even know what I’m talking about.
 But it’s just so helpful to me to make comparisons.
-It’s like drawing on experience from my life, except instead of real-life experience it’s movies and TV shows.
+It’s like drawing on experience from my life, except instead of real-life experience (because i got none of that) it’s movies and TV shows.
 I think having seen something similar before, especially if it’s a trope or a formula, really informs the way we respond to it as viewers.

 The ship lands on the surface of the moon, and a team goes out to explore.
 They find a structure, and it’s unclear if it’s natural or not.
 They find the dead body of an alien inside, as well as some other interesting stuff.
 I’m the best summarizer ever: they found some interesting stuff.